JoyRume/python-p3-instance-methods/README.md

 class to pass.
 Once you have those passing, you will complete the remaining tasks on your own.

 How do we add our own methods to our classes?
-In our Dog example, can we teach our Dog a new trick?
+In our Dog example, can we tepipenv ach our Dog a new trick?
 Can we teach our Dog to bark for example?

 We can.
 We're used to defining functions already with the `def` keyword.
 If we